First-Year Students

 WRITING 120: All students must take Writing 120 in their first year.

-Constellation Students: If you are assigned to take WRITING 120 in the fall, you will see a notification in DukeHub, under the Message Center section, indicating this.
-Every Constellation has its own integrated sections of Writing 120 and you can only register for sections within your matched Constellation.
-Those who are not assigned to WRITING 120 for fall will register for their Constellation's W120 in the spring.
+Constellation Students: Every Constellation has its own integrated sections of Writing 120CN and you can only register for sections within your matched Constellation.
+Those who are not assigned to WRITING 120CN for fall will register for their Constellation's W120CN in the spring.

-1. Your first year is for exploration!
+1. Your first year can be for exploring.

 Aside from the First-Year requirement of FOCUS or Constellations, including Writing 120, you are free to take any courses that interest you.

-4. Are you considering a health profession post-graduation?
+3. Are you considering a health profession post-graduation?

-Know that you do not have to get started your first semester.
 You can learn more about these requirements on the health professions advising website.

-5. Think about balance in your schedule.
+4. Think about balance in your schedule.

 Generally, a mix of larger and smaller classes is a good idea.
 It is also important to take courses from different academic disciplines, or what we call liberal arts categories.

-6. Don’t forget to leave time between classes.
+5. Don’t forget to leave time between classes.

 Be sure you have enough time to get from one class to the next.
 Need to catch a bus?
 Grab some coffee?
 What about lunch?